oinam/notes/life/what-to-work-on.md

----
-layout: page
-title: What to Work On
-category: life
----

 # What to Work On

 I love the writings of [Julian Shapiro](https://www.julian.com/) and his article, [What to Work on](https://www.julian.com/blog/life-planning) is another masterpiece.